Wallyway/hospital-sgh-monorepo/apps/api-gateway/APIGATE_README.md

     ```
 4. The gateway will validate the token, add the user headers, and forward the request.
 5. Try accessing a protected route without a token; you should receive a `401 Unauthorized` error directly from the gateway.

+## Development Notes

+- In development, password reset tokens and initial passwords are printed to the console for simulation purposes.
+There is no real email delivery in this environment.